TheSilvered/nest/docs/c_api/c_api-format.md

-When the `c` flag is used this field specifies the exact width of the resulting string, shorter strings will still be padded but strings that are too long will be cut to size reguardless of the value, this means that digits and signs can be cut off numbers.
+When the `c` flag is used this field specifies the exact width of the resulting string, shorter strings will still be padded but strings that are too long will be cut to size regardless of the value, this means that digits and signs can be cut off numbers.

 The width can be specified directly with a number after the flags or by writing